devops329/devops/instruction/playwright/playwright.md

 });
 ```

 You can see how Playwright tries to abstract away as much of the locating of page elements as possible.
 Instead of using a CSS selector to find an element, it tries to find things by roles that have some distinguishing characteristic.
-For example, the different buttons are located by finding a role of button with with a `+` or `Menu` in their text.
+For example, the different buttons are located by finding a role of button with a `+` or `Menu` in their text.

 ```sh
   await page.getByRole('button', { name: '+' }).click();